Access Control (Authorization)

 $acl->allow('admin', $acl::All, ['view', 'edit', 'add']);

-What if we want to prevent someone from accessing a resource?
+What if we want to prevent someone from accessing a certain resource?

-// administrator cannot edit polls, that would be undemocractic.
+// the administrator cannot edit polls; that would be undemocratic

 $acl->deny('admin', 'poll', 'edit');

-Now when we have created the set of rules, we may simply ask the authorization queries:
+Now that we have created the set of rules, we can simply pose authorization queries:

 // can guest view articles?